Product design · Design systems · Design engineering

 One canonical base, checked by machines

 The fix was a base everyone shares.
-The look was ratified into one canonical token sheet — six semantic ramps, a fixed type scale, an 8-based rhythm — beneath the 40 standalone components, and every screen composes from those contracts before inventing anything page-local.
-The standard became commits rather than advice: Prettier normalized the codebase, I purged 1,905 verified-dead lines, and a dependency-free check now enforces all of it in CI.
+The look was ratified into one canonical token sheet — six semantic ramps in ten graded stops, a fixed type scale, an 8-based rhythm — layered primitives, semantics, components, so a theme rebinds one band and every component follows.
+Beneath it sit 62 standalone components, and every screen composes from those contracts before inventing anything page-local.
+Home, Campaign, and Calendar were the first surfaces to compose from it.
+The standard became commits rather than advice: formatting normalized the codebase, dead code came out, and dependency-free checks enforce the contracts in CI — including a contrast gate that fails the build on unreadable text.

 Build the link that doesn’t exist, then delete the copies.